SansGuidon/bookmarks/README.md

 > * What are my obstacles?
 > * Who has solved this already?
 * [Anthony Panozzo](http://www.panozzaj.com/blog/2016/04/03/how-to-actually-publish-more-things/) - (2016) How to Actually Publish More Things
-* [Ingrid Towey](https://opensource.com/open-organization/17/9/culture-building-onboarding-buddies) - Growing your team's open culture, one buddy at a time
 * [Sam Knuth](https://opensource.com/open-organization/17/9/exercise-in-transparent-decisions) - A 3-step process for making more transparent decisions
 * [Lauri Apple](https://opensource.com/open-organization/17/10/readme-maturity-model) - (2017) documentation : a maturity model for READMEs | Your step-by-step guide to more effective documentation
 * [Chastity Blackwell](https://opensource.com/article/17/10/7-deadly-sins-documentation) - 7 deadly sins of documentation